quanttide/quanttide-docker-image-of-clang/README.md

-# quanttide-docker-image-of-clang
-QuantTide Docker Image of Clang
+# QuantTide Docker Image of Clang